Tutorial

 For convenience, add an alias to Variant in the top:

-alias Tutorial.Products.Variant
+alias MyApp.Products.Variant

 Also, in the bottom, I need to make sure I initialize a new Product with an empty array of variants.